Core Administrative Tasks

 Stopping and starting

-To manually stop, start, and restart the Workbench server service you use the following commands:
+To manually stop, start, and restart the Workbench server service, use the following commands:

 $ sudo rstudio-server stop